 Your For the Injured Worker and our Work place Injury Lawyers

 If you or a loved one has suffered as a result of work related injuries, you may wish to investigate your legal rights.
 Individuals with work related injuries often recover the cost of treatment and hospitalization, as well as be entitled to other benefits that could include workers compensation lost wages.
 A workers compensation attorney might be able to help you determine the best course of action to take.
 We will also advise you of any personal Injury or third party liability claim you may have.

 Have you been injured on the job?
 Do not wait.
 Call now and speak to a workers compensation lawyer at For The Injured Worker.
 The Workers Compensation Helpline is for you, the injured worker.
-1 877-522-2123 We are ready to Help you today if you have an on the job Injury in Florida, Georgia, Tennessee, California, NY, NYC, N.C, S.C, Michigan, New Jersey, Wisconsin and Colorado.
+1 877-522-2123 We are ready to Help you today if you have an on the job Injury in Florida, Georgia, Tennessee, California, NY, NYC, N.C, S.C, Michigan, New Jersey, Wisconsin, Colorado. and New Mexico.